BenderEg/test_AI_agent/README.md

 📌 Future Improvements

 LLM is slow (and sukcs by the way), only python files are ingested.
+The logic of repo versions tracking is not covered (but may be).
 The purpose is only to demostrate core idea of specific context querying.